RHFieldProductManagement/baremetal-ipi-lab/README.md

 As OpenShift continues to evolve with each new release we continue to add more integrations for a variety of infrastructure providers, such as OpenStack, VMware, and now, as per the purpose of this lab, bare metal.
 We're going to be walking you through the new baremetal flows that the OpenShift engineering organisation has been working on to bring the same capabilities  that our customers are used to with public cloud platforms to baremetal infrastructure through the use of the Kubernetes Native Infrastructure (KNI) concepts.

+Throughout the lab you're going to see references to "Baremetal IPI" (Installer Provisioned Infrastructure), which is the deployment methodology we're using here - the fully automated, installer driven mechanism for standing up baremetal OpenShift clusters by using the KNI components; we use these terms interchangeably.

 > **NOTE**: The features that we'll be using in this lab are [**technology preview**](https://access.redhat.com/support/offerings/techpreview) and aren't expected to GA until OpenShift 4.6, therefore there may be a few unexpected bugs/problems.
 Furthermore, due to the nature of the nested environment and providing things on-demand, you may run into some performance related timeouts; we've done our best to minimise these challenges and provided troubleshooting steps where possible.
 Please do reach out to the lab attendees if you get stuck!

 ## Lab Details